 - Any parent who has forty hours a week to invest learning the strategies and knowledge-base of admissions and financial aid can do for themselves what we offer to do for a modest fee.
 Begin the forty-hour-a-week task when your student enters tenth grade, and keep at it through high school graduation -- or, hire SWIC.

 - Colleges and the U.S. Department of Education consider loans to parents as "financial aid."
 We do not.
-Loans pay current expenses by obligating future, after-tax earnings -- not a winning strategy!
+Loans pay current expenses by obligating future, after-tax, take-home pay -- not a winning strategy!

 - FAFSA (Free Application for Federal Student Aid -- www.fafsa.ed.gov) is the gateway to all financial aid.
 If you do not ask, you will not receive.

-- What your high school does, it does well.
-But it does not do what SWIC does.
+- What your high school counselors do, they do well.
+But they do not do what SWIC does.